tillsiebenmorgen/RS-REMD_tutorial/README.md

 ---

-Scripts are written in python 2.7 (for Amber Users)
+Scripts are written in python 2.7 (for Amber users)

 ### Example_preparation